ayush-05-2000/s3-firebase/README.md

     *(Make sure `env-cmd` is installed globally or in your project)*

-7. **Deploying to Firebase** (Optional):
-    - Follow Firebase hosting instructions to deploy the app.
-    - Set environment variables in Firebase settings or configure `.env` files accordingly.

 ## Usage
-1. **Login**: Enter your Firebase credentials to log in.
+1. **Login**: Enter your Firebase credentials to log in. test
-2. **Upload File**: Select a file and click "Upload" to send it to the respective S3 bucket.
+3. **Upload File**: Select a file and click "Upload" to send it to the respective S3 bucket.
-3. **Environment-Specific Buckets**: Ensure the correct environment is set to upload to the intended bucket.
+4. **Environment-Specific Buckets**: Ensure the correct environment is set to upload to the intended bucket.

 ## Troubleshooting
 - **CORS Issues**: Make sure each S3 bucket has the appropriate CORS policy to allow requests from your frontend domain (e.g., `http://localhost:3000`).
 - **403 Forbidden Errors**: Check IAM policies and ensure correct access is granted for each user to their respective S3 bucket.
 - **Signature Mismatch**: Verify AWS credentials in `.env` files are accurate for each environment.

-## License
-This project is licensed under the MIT License.

 ## Author
 Ayush Anand